akashmaradana/Emotion_detection/README.md

 Click the "Predict" button to see the predicted emotion and probability.
 Feel free to modify the app, improve the model, or add more features based on your needs.

-# Credits
-This app is created by Noor Saeed.

 # License
 This project is licensed under the MIT License